ibaaj/probabilistic-classification-from-possibilistic-data/README.md

 ### Experiment 1 only (Dykstra convergence evaluation)

 The convergence sweep is included at the end of `run_topk.sh`.
-A standalone invocation is:
+A standalone run is:

 ```bash
 python3 synthetic_cli.py dykstra-sweep \